 The planner may need an assistant or two, the photo and video team may need two or three shooters.

 Sometimes though, you will not see the logistics behind the scenes.
 You may not see the hordes of people that make your wedding dream a reality.
-Kitchen helpers, production lines, teams working away to bring your day to life.
+Kitchen helpers, planning production lines, teams working away to bring your day to life.

 When it takes more people to pull off what the client has in mind, it costs more.

 Even simple photography businesses have to outsource as the editing is so time-consuming.
 Photographers deliver hundreds or even thousands of images per wedding.
 Each image must be edited to a high standard of excellence.
+The amount of time spent in post-production per wedding can be up to 40 hours.

 Vendors are simply charging their worth, with a limited number of available dates